idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 4 File formats.md

 It is supported by CafeTran, as part of the “Translate external project” workflow.

+Notes:

-Notes: CafeTran supports comments in .txml files.
+- CafeTran supports comments in .txml files.
+- CafeTran displays the match score information for the target segments included om .txml translation projects.

 #### WFP 4/5 - TXLF